 Pricing for Services

 Harrison County Community Hospital wants to help patients make informed health care decisions.
-Because that includes having an understanding of your out-of-pocket costs for our services, we make available our chargemaster.
+Our chargemaster and price estimator tool is available in the links below.

 What is a chargemaster?

 Health insurance companies contract with hospitals to care for their customers.
-Hospitals are paid the insurance company’s contract rate, which generally is significantly less than the amount listed on the chargemaster.
+Hospitals are paid the insurance company’s contract rate.
 The insurance company’s contract rate, not the chargemaster, is the basis for determining the patient’s actual out of pocket costs.
-As an example, a hospital may charge $1,000 for a particular service, while the insurer’s contract rate may be $500.
+For example, a hospital may charge $1,000 for a particular service, while the insurer’s contract rate may be $500.
 If the patient’s insurance plan indicates the patient is responsible for 20 percent of the contract rate, the patient would owe $100 ($500 x 20 percent).

 Are charges the same for every patient?

 The list of charges is the same for all patients.
-However, the total charges for an individual patient often vary from one patient to another for a number of reasons, including:
+The total charges could vary for an individual patient, including:

 - How long it takes to perform the service or how long it takes you to recover in the hospital